ardatan/graphql-tools/docs/source/generate-schema.md

 });
 ```

-Even though we know that `author.getTypes()` and `book.getTypes()` produce the same information, `schema.js` may not be aware of that redundancy, or might want to protect itself against future changes in the organization of your schema modules.
+Even though we know that `author.getTypes()` and `book.getTypes()` produce the same information, `schema.js` may not be aware of that redundancy, or might want to protect itself against future changes to the organization of your schema modules.
 Thanks to object `...spread` syntax, the `getTypes` function in `schema.js` will always return an object with exactly three keys: `Query`, `Author`, and `Book`.

 You can apply this `getTypes` technique to resolvers as well: just have each module export a `getResolvers` function that merges together the resolvers of the types it depends on, using a utility like `lodash/merge`: